 On the hunt for words to give my heart a voice

-My opinion: The scariest spot on earth for men is a greeting card on Valentines.
+My opinion: The scariest place on earth for husbands is a greeting card aisle.
 My mission: Find the perfect card that says just what she would want me to say.
 My dilemma: She wants it to say what I feel.
 So I'm hoping Hallmark will tell me.
 My nightmare: Every single card is blank.
 Dream come true: The perfect card.
 The perfect card: One that says exactly what my heart has always wanted to say.

 What makes it special is not the roses or card.
 But the heart it comes from.
 I want my prayer to come from the heart too.
 But finding words is not easy.